spatie/laravel-translation-loader/README.md

 }
 ```

-Translation providers can be registered in the `translationLoaders` key of the config file.
+Translation providers can be registered in the `translation_loaders` key of the config file.

 ## Changelog